Aeronautical Engineering Careers

 Many graduates of our undergraduate bachelor's degree program in aeronautical engineering go on to become aeronautical engineers.
 However, the career opportunities for our aeronautical engineering majors can also include roles such as:

 - design engineer

 - modeling engineer

-The Aeronautical Engineering program consists of 87 credit hours out of 120 credit hours in a bachelor's degree.
+The Aeronautical Engineering undergraduate bachelor's degree program consists of 87 credit hours out of 120 credit hours.
 Those 87 credit hours in aeronautical engineering include classes in applied physics, applied mathematics, engineering science and mechanical engineering.
-Take courses such as:
+Aeronautical engineering majors take courses such as: